jtassie/auth0-spring-mvc/README.md

 `auth0.clientSecret` - This is the client secret of your auth0 application (see Settings page on auth0 dashboard)

+`auth0.base64_encoded_secret` - Indicates if the client secret is base64 url-safe encoded.
+By default is true

 `auth0.onLogoutRedirectTo` - This is the page / view that users of your site are redirected to on logout.
 Should start with `/`

 `auth0.securedRoute`: - This is the URL pattern to secure a URL endpoint.
 Should start with `/`